SuperUserockx/SuperUserockx/Readme.md

 <h1 align="center">Hi, I'm Pinaq Sharma</h1>
 <h3 align="center">I have an avid interest in new and emerging technologies.
 I have worked in ARM and AVR based micro-controllers in the past and have a keen interest in software programming as well.
-I have experience in server management as well and have worked with various industrial applications such as Proxmox, VmWare ESXi and network management tools such as proxmox.</h3>
+I have experience in server management as well and have worked with various industrial applications such as Proxmox, VmWare ESXi.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=superuserockx" alt="superuserockx" /> </p>